Vacation with a Gangster: Production

 Produced by Antonio Mambretti for the Mambretti Cinematographic Production, the film was shot in 1951 in Rome in the Titanus studios of the Farnesina.
 The film was released in theaters the following year.

-The film sees the debut of Mario Girotti, then 12, then known as Terence Hill, in the role of Gianni, the orphan leader who pushes the team to the enterprise.
+The film sees the debut of Mario Girotti, then 12, later known as Terence Hill, in the role of Gianni, the orphan leader who pushes the team to the enterprise.